 Research into food allergy is ongoing

 The increased frequency of peanut and tree nut allergy is driving research into areas trying to find out why it has become more common, and how to treat and prevent it.
-Current areas of research include studies to determine whether early exposure to peanut might actually reduce the risk of allergy developing (www.leapstudy.co.uk ), trying to genetically engineer peanuts to remove the proteins that trigger allergies, or immunotherapy (desensitisation) to switch off the allergy once it has developed.
-Research continues to explore new ways of more effectively treating this condition.
+Recent studies have shown that early exposure to peanut reduces the risk of allergy developing in high risk infants.
+Other research includes immunotheprapy (desensitisation) to swith off allergy once it has developed.

 ASCIA Action Plans are essential

-The average nut allergic person will have an accidental exposure every few years, even when they are very careful to avoid the foods they are allergic to.
+On average the nut allergic person will have an accidental exposure every few years, even when they are very careful to avoid the foods to which they are allergic.
 The difficulties of avoiding peanuts, tree nuts or seeds completely make it essential to have an ASCIA Action Plan for Anaphylaxis when an adrenaline autoinjector has been prescribed.

 For those who are not thought to be at risk of anaphylaxis and therefore have not been prescribed an adrenaline autoinjector, an ASCIA Action Plan for Allergic Reactions should be provided by your medical doctor.
 ASCIA Action Plans must be completed by a doctor and are available from the ASCIA website: www.allergy.org.au/health-professionals/anaphylaxis-resources/ascia-action-plan-for-anaphylaxis